Supplement Review - MTS Machine Whey vs Optimum Nutrition Whey

 On the other hand, Optimum Nutrition Gold Standard Extreme Milk Chocolate does not dissolve easily in the 6oz of water, leaving quit a few gobs of undissolved powder on the sides of the shaker.
 After further extensive shaking, most of the gobs dissolved, but still Optimum Nutrition Gold Standard does not mix up as easily as MTS Nutrition Whey.

 Now, the part most of you are really interested in - the flavor.

 Comparing the texture of the two proteins is night and day.
 Optimum Nutrition Gold Standard is much thinner in texture, which is due to the higher isolate content and lower concentrate content.

 While the flavor is good, it’s more on the light, refreshing side.
 There’s nothing “extreme” about ON’s milk chocolate.
-It’s a very true milk chocolate flavor that will be suffice, but never truly satisfy those looking for a rich, chocolatey flavor.
+It’s a very true milk chocolate flavor that will suffice, but never truly satisfies those looking for a rich, chocolatey flavor.

 MTS Nutrition Machine Whey delivers in spades in terms of flavor.
 The texture is thick, rich, and delivers a very satisfying “coating” in your mouth that makes you feel as though you’ve just eaten some ice cream.

 The cookie bits in the powder really help drive home the chocolate taste and texture you get from a true ice cream sandwich, and if the shake is left to sit for about 10-15 minutes, the cookie bits begin to soften and become a bit mushy just like a real ice cream sandwich.

 In the end, both powders get a passing grade for flavor, but if you really want the “best” tasting and textured powder, MTS Machine Whey is the choice, no contest.